KwatME/Medicine.md/Medication/Antimicrobial/Anti Bacterium/Nucleic Acid Inhibitor/Nitroimidazoles.md

 # "

-Selectively absorbed by anaerobes, becomes cytotoxic metabolites and damages the DNA.
+Activated in anaerobic condition and thus selectively absorbed by anaerobes, becomes cytotoxic metabolites and damages the DNA.

 - Giardia
 - Trichomonas